Resources for Job Seekers

 - Accessing resources best suited to your interests and qualifications

-By clicking on the Adult Learners tab at the top of the page, you will have access to a multitude of websites for both local and national jobs.
+By using the Search box on the front page, you will have access to a multitude of websites for both local and national jobs.

 Business & Nonprofit Databases

 Use these online resources to investigate potential employers, to research markets and industries, to search for foundation grants to individuals and nonprofit organizations, and to search career and investment opportunities.
 All except the Foundation Center databases are available remotely at your home or business.
-Databases include: Business & Company Resource Center, RDS Business Suite, and Reference USA.
+Databases include: Foundation Directory Online, Small Business Resource Center, and Reference USA.